 An effective manager does not need to be a tyrant or be continually waiting for an employee to make a mistake so they can be punished.
 Employees are not children; do not treat them like they are.
 If you think constant negative punishment will produce a positive result, you are sadly mistaken.
 More often than not, it will only breed resentment towards authority.

 However, rules and order are an absolute must in the workplace.
 They make the work environment a safe and pleasant place for everyone.
-Managers must be able to maintain mutual respect and order in the workplace, and the first step in doing that is to have a plan or process set up that benefits everyone.
+Managers must be able to maintain mutual respect and order in the workplace, and the first step in doing that is to have a plan or progressive discipline process set up that benefits everyone.
 Here are a few guidelines and tips regarding employee discipline that will significantly benefit you:

 1. Know the Laws Regarding Employee Discipline